Hundreds Rally For South Koreas Yoon As New Arrest Bid Beckons - UrduPoint

 "Of course, issues related to security and safety must be resolved in advance," he said.

-National Assembly Speaker Woo Won-shik said it was distressing to watch Yoon mobilise force to stop his arrest because the "whole world" was watching.
+National Assembly Speaker Woo Won-shik wrote on X it was distressing to watch Yoon mobilise force to stop his arrest because the "whole world" was watching.

-"The president must no longer plunge the country into confusion and should engage in judicial procedures with a sense of responsibility," he wrote in a post on social media platform X.

-Investigators are trying to work out how to again tackle an expected wall of security before that trial begins after being stopped by hundreds of Presidential Security Service (PSS) guards last week.
+Investigators are trying to work out how to tackle an expected wall of security after being stopped by hundreds of Presidential Security Service (PSS) guards last week.

 "The number of PSS personnel cannot be disclosed as it is confidential information," a service spokesperson told AFP.